 Each new year seemed to signify a fresh start and a chance to find that elusive happy place I was constantly searching for.
 “This year will be the year!
 The year I get it together.”
 Needless to say, every year’s resolution entailed weight loss and diet strategies guaranteed to make me happy.

-So there I was in 2010, feeling like a loser who had failed at life.
+So there I was on New Year’s Eve 2010, feeling like a loser who had failed at life.
 My hands held knitting needles instead of a champagne glass (Learning to knit is like a rite of passage in treatment).
 Instead of partying with friends, someone was supervising my trips to the bathroom.
 Rather than kissing my husband at midnight, I was going to sleep alone in a twin bed.I went to sleep long before the stroke of midnight that year.
 All I knew is that I never wanted to see 2010 again.
 2011 had to be better.
 And it was, but not because ball dropped and the clock struck midnight.
 My life did not improve because the calendar rolled over to 2011.
 My life improved because I made the conscious effort to improve it (and me) every single day.

 This time of year the airwaves are filled with messages of resolutions guaranteed to make our lives better, our bodies slimmer and our wallets fatter.
 What if we resolved to stop resolving?

-Instead, what if we embraced the thought that happiness lies within us and we don’t have to wait for the clock to strike midnight to find it.
+Instead, what if we embraced the notion that happiness lies within and we don’t have to wait for the clock to strike midnight to find it.
 Our chance at a better life, at recovery and anything else starts now – not one day, not next Monday and certainly not a year from now.
 It starts now.

 And rather focusing on what we need to become, try focusing on the extraordinary person you already are and other invaluable things in your life.
 Look at all of the amazing things you do (and juggle) in a day – the family, career, school, etc.

 Remember that the bodies you see in the media aren’t really bodies at all.
 And even if you obtained that photoshopped body, would it really make you happy?
-I’m sure my sarcastic Island best friend, Lexie, is reading this saying, “Yes, McCall.
-Yes, that body would make me happy.”
-And I, as always, would beg to differ.

 That ‘beach body’ doesn’t change who you are.
 It does not change the family and friends around you.
 It does not change their love for you.
 Your outside appearance has little (read: nothing) to do with your happiness.
 That real happiness starts within.
 I realize that sounds like an inspirational poster with a kitten, but you know it is true.